exakat/php-dictionary/dictionary/api.ini.rst

 There are several API protocols: ``REST``, ``RPC``, ``gRPC``, ``GraphQL``, ``SOAP``, etc.

 They are sometimes supported directly by PHP, with extensions, or via components.
-There are usually a client version, used to connect to a remote API, and a server version, to host a service based on this protocol.
+There is usually a client version, used to connect to a remote API, and a server version, to host a service based on this protocol.

 .. code-block:: php